dscape/dscape.github.com/_posts/2011-09-06-ensure-easy-testing-with-nodejs-and-vows.markdown

 You define a test on a property and give it a `name`.
 Then the convention is the callback will be in `name_ok`. e.g. If you have test `foo` the callback will be `foo_ok`.
 That's it.

-One thing I noticed in all test frameworks I tried was that I was constantly commenting other tests to isolate and run a single test.
+Another pattern I identified was constantly commenting other tests to when I needed to isolate and run a single test.
 This is cumbersome and causes some [faulty commits][2].

 I had the same problem in `ensure` so decided to tackle it.
 When calling `ensure` you can pass a comma separated argument which says which tests you want to run (by default `ensure` runs all tests).
 So if I want to execute tests in `foo.js` named `bar` and `baz` I would:

       # this will only run tests bar and baz
       node foo.js bar,baz